Key Concepts

 But it also has some downsides:

-It's recommended to await the script load if you want to access the script's API directly.
+We recommend awaiting the script load if you want to access the script's API directly.

 const { onLoaded } = useScript('/script.js')